Space/time-efficient RDF stores based on circular suffix sorting: Experimental evaluation

+For Blazegraph,\footnote{\url{https://blazegraph.com/}} we use a custom Java program that connects to Blazegraph in embedded mode.
+Query times are measured using \textsf{System.nanoTime}.
+The SPARQL endpoint provided by Blazegraph was also tested, but the overhead caused by it was also significant.

+For Tentris, we use the query tool tentris\_terminal,\footnote{\url{https://github.com/dice-group/tentris}} provided by the authors.
+We display query times as measured by the tool.
+Since parsing times are disgregated by the tool, we display two different times for Tentris: \textsf{Tentris} represent total times, whereas \textsf{Tentris-noparse} exclude the parsing time from the total.
+Again, we have tested the HTTP endpoint provided, but we omit these results in our plots because they were up to 10 times worse than the command-line results in some queries.

+In RDF-3X,\footnote{\url{https://code.google.com/archive/p/rdf3x}} we use the command-line query tool provided to run the queries and measure query times.

+We use an existing testbed for the DBPedia dataset.\footnote{Provided by the authors of \kdostriples, available at \url{http://dataweb.infor.uva.es/queries-k2triples.tgz}} This query set provides 500 queries for each of the 7 basic triple patterns, and 25 queries for each join pattern considered (additional details on the join variants and their classification will be provided in Section~\ref{sec:exp:joins}).
+For a fair comparison with tools that require access to disk, we execute a warm-up phase before running each query set.
+The warm-up includes performing the full set of triple pattern queries.
+After that, we execute each query set, measuring query times.
+Additionally, we set a number of repetitions of the full query set for triple pattern queries to guarantee accurate average time measurements.

 We ran our experiments on an Intel Xeon E5-2470@2.3GHz (8 cores) CPU, with 64GB of RAM.
 The operating system was Debian 9.8 (kernel 4.9.0-8-amd64).
-Our code was compiled with gcc 6.3.0, with full optimizations enabled.
+The version of GCC was 6.3.0, and the version of Java (used to run Blazegraph) was 1.8.
+Our code, as well as the source code for RDF-3X and HDT, were compiled using GCC, with full optimizations.
+The remaining tools were installed using the packages/binaries provided by the authors.